 Kepner-Tregoe, Inc., with headquarters in Princeton, New Jersey, is a global management consulting firm specializing in improving results of client organizations by harnessing the brainpower, experience, judgment, skills, and knowledge of their people.

-A leader in effecting successful change and improvement since 1958, Kepner-Tregoe helps organizations achieve lasting results through the use of its proven approach of process consulting, facilitation and transfer of its proprietary methodologies.
+A global leader in effecting successful change and improvement since 1958, Kepner-Tregoe helps organizations achieve lasting results through the use of its proven approach in process consulting, facilitation, and the transference of its proprietary methodologies.